Debanjan200/Vision-rs/README.md

 - Compare frame differences and highlight moving objects
 - Store final result of every frame
 - Display Actaul Frame, Final output and motion-detected result
+- Gui feature to play or pause video
+- Command-Line Args source video path can be provided
+- Contour size, area are stored in a csv for log every frame

 ## Build Instructions